 - Replicating or extending important previously published studies and experiments

 Paper Registration: Technical papers must be registered by the deadline listed above.
 Registration is mandatory for all papers.
-Registering a paper in the submission system requires filling out all of the fields of the online form that describe the submission, but does not require uploading a PDF of the paper.
+Registering a paper in the submission system requires filling out all the fields of the online form that describe the submission, but does not require uploading a PDF of the paper.
 This information is used to facilitate the assignment of reviewers.
 Placeholder or incomplete titles and abstracts may be rejected without review.

 Paper Submission: Technical papers must be uploaded as PDF by the deadline listed above.
 All submissions must follow the guidelines described below.
 Submissions that violate any of the requirements below may be rejected without review.